learnapollo/learnapollo/content/tutorial-react/react-02.md

 ## Displaying information of your trainer

 Queries offer a flexible way to state data requirements.
 With Apollo Client, we first define queries and then inject their response to the inner component.
-As far as the inner component is concerned, the data is coming from *somewhere*, which means we have a good decoupling between data source and data consumer.
+As far as the inner component is concerned, the data could be coming from *anywhere*, which means we have a good decoupling between data source and data consumer.

 ### Building Queries